 The Common Core Standards

 The Common Core State Standards (CCSS) are an effort by states to define a common core of knowledge and skills that students should develop in K–12 education so they will graduate from high school prepared for college or careers.
-The standards were first released in 2010; by the end of 2012 these shared standards have been adopted by 45 states plus the District of Columbia.
+The standards were first released in 2010; as of 2014, more than 40 states plus the District of Columbia have adopted the standards.

 The CCSS initiative has been led by the states, with coordination by the National Governors Association (NGA) and the Council of Chief State School Officers (CCSSO).
 To write the standards, the NGA Center and CCSSO brought together content experts, teachers, researchers, and others.
 The public was invited to comment on the drafts, and more than 10,000 comments were received.
 Learn more about how the standards were developed.

 Key shifts for English language arts and literacy

 Find out if your state has adopted the standards by looking at the map on the CCSS website.
 Just click your state name on the interactive map and you’ll link to your state's department of education for detailed information about implementation, support for instruction, professional development resources, assessment guidelines, and much more.

 Programming and Support for Teachers, Parents and Kids

 Recommended Blogs for Librarians

 In 2010 the US Department of Education awarded two contracts to two different consortia to develop two sets of assessment systems for states to choose from as a part of their implementation of the CCSS.
 The Educational Testing Service Center for K-12 Assessment and Performance Management is now working with Smarter Balanced and PARCC on the new systems of assessment.

 PARCC: Partnership for Assessment of Readiness for College and Careers